 Muriatic Acid (hydrochloric acid, HCl) is the most common pH reducer and comes in liquid form.
-You should know that: acids like muriatic acid are inherently harmful to vinyl under direct contact.
+Acids like muriatic acid are inherently harmful to vinyl under direct contact.
 Care should be taken not to let acids drip down the wall of the pool, and areas where there has been exposure should be rinsed.
 Avoid large single additions of muriatic acid by diluting portions of your total at a time and adding them with good circulation.

 Sodium Bisulfate (dry acid) is used to decrease the pH in a pool and comes in powder form - hence the common name dry acid.
 It is popular because many operators find it easier to handle than liquid muriatic acid.
-You should know that: sodium bisulfite should never be used with saltwater chlorine generators as it will corrode the surface of the electrode.
+Sodium bisulfite should never be used with saltwater chlorine generators as it will corrode the surface of the electrode.
 It may also cause corrosion of fixtures, or scale vinyl pool liners if used for extended periods of time.